 Compensation of Participants

-A primary principle in human participants research is that a participant's decision to become involved in the research must be voluntary and free of undue influence or coercion, including potential undue influence through payments or rewards for participation.
-On a practical level, it is probably impossible for an IRB to determine what amount of money or type of reward would unduly influence a particular individual to accept a given degree of risk.
+A primary principle in human participants research is that a participant's decision to become involved in the research must be voluntary and free of undue influence or coercion, including influence through payments or rewards for participation.
 Although our society generally accepts the premise that those assuming risk deserve reward, the application of this rule in establishing payment for participants in biomedical and behavioral experiments is still being debated.
 The appropriateness of proposed payments is therefore a matter each IRB must address for each study.

 Clear cases of coercion (e.g., actual threats) are readily identifiable; it is more difficult to recognize undue inducement.
 An offer too good to refuse is essentially coercive (or "undue").
 Undue inducements may be troublesome because: (1) offers that are too attractive may blind prospective participants to the risks or impair their ability to exercise proper judgment; and (2) they may prompt participants to lie or conceal information that, if known, would disqualify them from enrolling or continuing as participants in a research project.